Click here to Skip to main content

 #include <afxole.h> // for OLE

 That's all you need to pop-up the shell contextmenu for drive C. CShellContextMenu also supports multiple files/folders.
 Just pass an CStringArray to CShellContextMenu::SetObjects () and you'll get a contextmenu which refers to all the items specified in that array.
-That corresponds to selecting multiple objects in Windows Explorer and than right-click on the selection.
+That corresponds to selecting multiple objects in Windows Explorer and then right-click on the selection.
 Keep in mind that if you pass multiple files/folder/shell objects, they have to be all in the same folder.
-This is no limitation of CShellContextMenu, rather then how the IContextMenu interface is implemented in the Windows Shell.
+This is no limitation of CShellContextMenu, rather than how the IContextMenu interface is implemented in the Windows Shell.
 CShellContextMenu also works with PIDLs.
-If you don't know what PIDLs are then it won't matter, cause CShellContextMenu handles the stuff for you.
+If you don't know what PIDLs are, then it won't matter, cause CShellContextMenu handles the stuff for you.
 I would also suggest that you have a look at SetObjects (...) and the other functions to get a better grab to shell interfaces.
-The source code is also heavily commented, so with MSDN at hand there shouldn't be any problems.
+The source code is also heavily commented, so with MSDN at hand, there shouldn't be any problems.

-How CShellContextMenu works
+How CShellContextMenu Works

 Let's have an inside look in CShellContextMenu and see what it really does under the hood to obtain that handy shell contextmenu.

-First take a look at those SetObjects (...) methods.
+First, take a look at those SetObjects (...) methods.

 void SetObjects (CString strObject);